antonionsb/ADM-HW1/README.md

 *  Problem 1 solutions as Jupyter Notebook files.
 *  Problem 2 solutions as a Jupyter Notebook file.
-*  stamps PDF file with the submissions.
+*  stamps PDF file with the submission.